JMazurkiewicz/ARKO-assembly/x86/README.md

 ## Main "sepia" project (x86 and amd64)

-The goal of the main project is to create program transforming `.bmp` file into sepia tonned file.
+The goal of the main project is to create program transforming `.bmp` file into sepia toned file.

 Building: